matthijskooijman/arduino-lmic/README.md

 ### Controlling use of interrupts
 #### `#define LMIC_USE_INTERRUPTS`
 If defined, configures the library to use interrupts for detecting events from the transceiver.
-If left undefined, the library will poll for events from the transceiver.
+If left undefined, the library will poll for events from the transceiver.  `LMIC_USE_INTERRUPTS` is not currently tested.

 ### Disabling PING
 #### `#define DISABLE_PING`